 The net market value of the Fund's assets, as shown in the Net Assets Statement, represents the Fund's maximum exposure to credit risk in relation to those assets.
 The Fund does not have any significant exposure to any individual counter-party or industry.
 Credit risk is monitored through ongoing reviews of the investment managers' activity.

-With the exception of a small number of outstanding tax reclaims represented by the provision for tax reclaims over 1 year in the Net Assets Statement, the Fund has no assets that are impaired.
+Apart from a small number of outstanding tax reclaims represented by the provision for tax reclaims over 1 year in the Net Assets Statement, the Fund has no assets that are past due or impaired.

 Liquidity Risk